Matt-Tang/RoadToFAANG/README.md

 On Friday, I met up with a friend after work for dinner and just caught up.
 On Saturday and Sunday I helped my parents place concrete tiles in the backyard and that took a lot of energy out of me.
 I also started to play basketball with Kelvin.
 On Monday, Jordan came to pick up his bike and him, Kelvin, and I had a basketball 1v1 competition.
 We tied for wins and I jammed my finger really badly :(

 # Day 3 - September 15th, 2020
-## Concepts learned: Amazon Interview Questions (1-3 out of 67) - Design Tic Tac Toe, Remove Palindromic Subsequences,
+## Concepts learned: Amazon Interview Questions (1-3 out of 67) - Design Tic Tac Toe, Remove Palindromic Subsequences, Find the Celebrity

 I'm starting Amazon's interview prep early.
 There are 67 questions and I am aiming to do 2-3 every single day.
 The questions can be found in this playlist: https://www.youtube.com/playlist?list=PLKZaSt2df1gwm69QBaDJTqTDea28qZjY0 <br/>